 - Use a pastry cutter to work the butter into the flour and then switch to working the butter with your fingers.

-- Always chill your dough to firm before rolling out on the counter.
+- Always chill your dough for a minimum of 1 hour or overnight before rolling it out on the counter.

 - Place dough into prepared pan by gently lowering it into the pan.

-- If you are pre-baking the pie crust, prick a few holes across the bottom and sides with a fork before baking.
+- If you are pre-baking the pie crust, prick a few holes across the bottom and sides with a fork before chilling.
+This is called "docking" the pie crust.

 - Follow directions of the recipe you are using for how to shape or bake your crust.